Von-Neumann finiteness and reversibility in some classes of non-associative algebras: Proofs of our results

 \subsection{Proof of Theorem~\ref{alt}}

 \begin{prop} Every alternative algebra that is either finite dimensional or reversible is von-Neumann finite. \end{prop}

-\begin{proof} Let $B$ be a subalgebra of $A$ generated by at most two elements.
+\begin{proof} Let $A$ be an alternative algebra, and $B\subset A$ a subalgebra generated by at most two elements.
 If $A$ is finite dimensional or reversible then so is $B$.
-If $B$ is finite dimensional then it is von-Neumann finite by Lemma~\ref{fdass}, if it is reversible then the same conclusion follows from the argument given in the introduction.
-The result now follows directly from Lemma~\ref{vnfsubalg}. \end{proof}
+If $B$ is finite dimensional then it is von-Neumann finite by Lemma~\ref{fdass}; if it is reversible then the same conclusion follows from the argument given in the introduction.
+Thus, by Lemma~\ref{vnfsubalg}, the algebra $A$ is von-Neumann finite. \end{proof}

 \begin{prop} Every Hurwitz algebra with anisotropic norm is reversible.
 A split Hurwitz algebra is reversible if and only if its dimension is less than or equal to $2$. \end{prop}